2013 Honda Accord Performance

 Most auto critics say the new-for-2013 four-cylinder engine has sufficient power, and they think the V6 is impressively powerful and quick.
 The majority of test drivers like the manual transmission’s smooth, accurate shifts, though one notes that the clutch provides little feedback to the driver.
-The six-speed automatic transmission isn’t discussed by reviewers much, but they do talk about the new CVT, saying it’s one of the best on the market thanks to its linear power delivery.
+Reviewers write that the CVT is one of the best on the market thanks to its linear power delivery.

 - "CVTs are a wonderful compromise between efficiency, smoothness, and acceleration when programmed correctly, and the Accord's CVT is among the best." -- Automobile Magazine

 - "The optional six-speed manual is likewise impressive, whether matched to the four-cylinder or the V-6.
 Shifts are short and crisp with a good mechanical feel and easy-to-find gates.
 The clutch, though, is completely numb with no identifiable engagement point.
 It seems to be spread out across the entire length of travel, and the result is that it's nearly impossible to make a harsh or jerky shift." -- Motor Trend

 - "Power comes on strong and buttery smooth with either engine, but we did notice a bit more thrum at idle than we expected with the 2.4-liter." -- Left Lane News

 - "After lunch, I got into a 4-cylinder Accord with a CVT. … It drove as you might expect.
 Eh." -- Yahoo Autos

 - "Toe into the accelerator, though, and the grunt is immediate and immersive.
 With the traction and stability control systems left on, the big sedan simply punches a hole in the atmosphere with no drama and practically no noise." -- Inside Line (EX-L V6)